![[We support real

 programs only by listening tests.
 The starting reference were the standard

-Linux programs audacious
+Linux programs audacious and

 It would be nice to do some sort of technical measurements, which underpin and explain audible differences.
 But that is probably extremely challenging and certainly outside my technical possibilities.